Current Ministry Location: Eastern Region, U.S.

-Born in Staten Island, NY, Sister Marjorie Ann entered Maryknoll in 1956, earning a B.A. in Nutrition from Fontbonne College, St. Louis, MO, in 1966, and completing an internship in Dietetics at the New York Hospital in Manhattan, NY, in 1967.
+Born in Staten Island, NY, Sister Marjorie Ann, entered Maryknoll in 1956, earning a B.A. in Nutrition from Fontbonne University, St. Louis, MO, in 1966, and completing an internship in Dietetics at the New York Hospital in Manhattan, NY, in 1967.

 Sister Marjorie Ann was then sent to Taiwan where, after studying the Taiwanese language, she was involved in pastoral work and nutritional education in a local parish for several years.
 She then returned to give service at the Maryknoll Sisters Center in NY.